VNG-Realisatie/nlx/CONTRIBUTING.md

 #### 3.2.1.
 Overview

-Development follows a flow:
+Development follows this flow:

 1. Add to backlog
-2. Select, refine, estimate and plan
+1. Select, refine, estimate and plan
-3. Code
+1. Code
-4. Review
+1. Review
+1. Acceptance by Product Owner
-5. Merge to master branch
+1. Merge to master branch
-6. Deploy to test environment
-7. Create a versioned release
-8. Deploy to acceptance environment
+1. Automated deploy to acceptance environment
-9. Acceptance by Product Owner
-10. Deploy to production environment
+1. Generate version tag (manual trigger)
+1. Deploy release to demo, preprod and prod (manual trigger)

 Issues can be created by anyone and start at the backlog.